Redundakitties/colorful-minimalist/README.md

 # some-sidebery-tweaks
-**Tested on Firefox 107.0 (64-bit, Windows 11)**
+**Tested on Firefox 111.0 (64-bit, Windows 11)**

-Originally Created: 03/13/2021 Edited: 2/1/2023
+Originally Created: 03/13/2021 Edited: 3/18/2023

 • [Sidebery beta v5](https://github.com/mbnuqw/sidebery/releases) (5.0.0b30)

-`menuShow`, `sideberyMods`, `darkContextMenu`, and `sideberyTweaks` were either created by me or heavily modified by me everything else is stolen from [MrOtherGuy](https://github.com/MrOtherGuy/firefox-csshacks)
+`menuShow`, `sideberyMods`, `darkContextMenu`, and `sideberyTweaks` were either created by me or heavily modified by me everything else is stolen from [MrOtherGuy](https://github.com/MrOtherGuy/firefox-csshacks).

+Huge thanks to my friend nearcatch for helping me debug and for giving me the original code for sideberyMods.

 • [Reddit Post](https://www.reddit.com/r/FirefoxCSS/comments/z8k0a5/a_few_sidebery_and_firefox_tweaks_v20_2_years/)